suhailashakiah/LungNoduleDetection/README.md

 5. Creating .npy files of image pixels for training.ipynb
 6. YOLO_FINAL.ipynb

+Note: All codes are original.
+We read the paper on YOLO algorithm and coded a version appropriate for the problem at hand.
+The code for callback function was taken from one of the assigments in the course.

 # Overview
 We provide a brief overview here.
 Detailed analysis can be found in the jupyter notebook "YOLO_FINAL.ipynb" .
 ## 1. Dataset